 The techniques we will discuss in this section are a part of normal classical recording practice for orchestras.
-But there are also applications in studio recording, such as a vocal chorus of twelve or more.
+There are applications in studio recording, such as a vocal chorus of twelve or more.
 String ensembles are also integrated into pop mixes, usually via overdubbing, or "sweetening" at a later time.

-There are several fundamental approaches to getting a good stereo sound stage, and they will now be analyzed:
+There are several fundamental approaches to getting a good stereo sound stage: